-Any good contractor can handle these changes—just make sure all costs are specified in writing first.
-Tell the contractor at the outset (and put in the contract) that you want to sign off on written change orders for anything that’s going to add to the bottom line of the job.
-That means the contractor has to give you a bid (a description of the change and a fixed price for what it will cost) and you both have to sign it before the work is done.
+Specify in your remodeling contract that you want change orders in writing for anything that’s going to add to the bottom line of the job.
+That means the contractor must give you a description of the change and a fixed price for what it’ll cost.
+You both must sign the change order before the work is done.

 Establish Good Communication

 Check the Work

 Pay Only for Completed Work